-ANNUAL GOAL CRITERIA METHOD SCHEDULE WHAT THE STUDENT WILL BE EXPECTED TO ACHIEIVE BY THE MEASURE TO DETERMINE IF HOW PROGRESS WILL BE WHEN PROGRESS WILL BE END OF THE YEAR IN WHICH THE IEP IS IN EFFECT GOAL HAS BEEN ACHIEVED MEASURED MEASURED READING 1.
+ANNUAL GOAL WHAT THE STUDENT WILL BE EXPECTED TO ACHIEIVE BY THE END OF THE YEAR IN WHICH THE IEP IS IN EFFECT CRITERIA MEASURE TO DETERMINE IF GOAL HAS BEEN ACHIEVED METHOD HOW PROGRESS WILL BE MEASURED SCHEDULE WHEN PROGRESS WILL BE MEASURED READING 1.
 Jimmy will read grade level literature and content-area textbooks and be able to answer literal and inferential comprehension questions.
 75% success each marking period/semester Teacher devised tests or worksheets Every 4 weeks

-WRITING2.
+DEPORTING PROCEEDS TO PARENTS SPEECH/LANGUAGE 4.
+Jimmy will participate in a conversation which builds on others' ideas and expresses his own ideas clearly and precisely, while making inferences and maintaining peer topics consisting of at least six exchanges.
+4 out of 5 trials on 5 consecutive occasions Recorded observations Every 2 weeks MATHMATICS 3.
+Jimmy will identify the algebraic skill and apply the correct method to solve 10 problems with no more than one error.
+85% success over two weeks Teacher devised tests or worksheets Every 2 weeks WRITING 2.
 Jimmy will write a two-paragraph text-based response, identifying a central idea and analyze how the author's use of one writing strategy develops the central idea.
-75% success each marking period/semester Classroom and standardized tests Every 4 weeks MATHMATICS 3.
-Jimmy will identify the algebraic skill and apply the correct method to solve 10 problems with no more than one error.
-85% success over two weeks Teacher devised tests or worksheets Every 2 weeks SPEECH/LANGUAGE 4.
-Jimmy will participate in a conversation which builds on others' ideas and expresses his own ideas clearly and precisely, while making inferences and maintaining peer topics consisting of at least six exchanges.
-4 out of 5 trials on 5 consecutive occasions Recorded observations Every 2 weeks REPORTING PROGRESS TO PARENTS Identify when periodic reports on the student's progress toward meeting the annual goals will be provided to the student's parents:
+75% success each marking period/semester Classroom and standardized tests Every 4 weeks

+REPORTING PROGRESS TO PARENTS

+Identify when periodic reports on the student's progress toward meeting the annual goals will be provided to the student's parents: